A specific language endorsement is required to teach any world language course in Utah public schools grades 1-12.

 For more information, please contact gregg [dot] roberts [at] schools [dot] utah [dot] gov (Gregg Roberts), World Language Specialist, (801) 538-7743.

-Send the highlighted transcript, $45 processing fee, and completed application to:
+Send the highlighted transcript, $25 processing fee or $35 for the State Approved Endorsement Program fee, and completed application to:

 Utah State Office of Education